willf/oxford_language_model/README.md

-# Python client for the Project Oxford web language model API
+## Python client for the Project Oxford web language model API

-Client is a client for the Project Oxford Web Language Model API
+This is a client for the Project Oxford Web Language Model API

 Information about the Web Language Model API can be found at https://msdn.microsoft.com/en-US/library/mt628626.aspx